davenquinn/xenoliths/paper/text/figure-captions.md

 Comparisons of Crystal Knob eruptive (1.65 Ma) sub-Salinia geotherms for each of the modeled scenarios.
 The hottest model run of each group is highlighted, with cooler models of the same family shown with lower opacity.
-The model predictions are purely conductive geotherms, and arrows show the potential response of model geotherms to erosion [see @sec:model_supplement].
+The model predicts purely conductive geotherms, and arrows show potential response to erosion \[see @sec:model_supplement\].
-The background of the plot shows steady-state geotherms and the likely field of xenolith entrainment from @fig:depth.
+The background of the plot shows steady-state geotherms and the likely field of xenolith entrainment [@fig:depth].

 ##cross_sections
 Cross sections showing the evolution of southern California during the